mark-halls/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+sessions allow us to verify a user is authenticated and revoke their access at any point from the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt hashes passwords with one way encryption.
+To validate a users password we have to hash it again

 - [ ] What does bcrypt do to slow down attackers?

+bcrypt runs the encryption multiple times, hashing the previously received hash.
+This looping takes time and prevents an attacker from just attempting new passwords as quickly as they can send them.

 - [ ] What are the three parts of the JSON Web Token?

+JWT's contain a header, payload and signature.

 ## Minimum Viable Product